MarcinMoskala/ActivityStarter/README.md

 Field and method binding for Android Activity arguments, which uses annotation processing to generate boilerplate code for you, and:
  * Eliminate all putExtra and getXXXExtra methods.
- * Allows you to forget about all keys that were used to pass agruments.
+ * Allows you to forget about all keys that were used to pass arguments.
  * Support flags and Intent provide.

 Full documentation is located [here](https://github.com/MarcinMoskala/ActivityStarter/wiki).
 Here is TOC: